 It is really important to say that an assessment does not always mean your child will receive a diagnosis and a diagnosis should not be the only route to accessing support.
-If your child has needs both the school and local authority will have a duty to meet those needs without the presence of a diagnosis.
+If your child has needs both the school and local authority may have a duty to meet those needs without the presence of a diagnosis.

 More information and Frequently asked Questions.